AVJdataminer/Notes/Springboard Capstone Review.md

 Your submission is complete and includes all requested pieces including:

-- The submission includes code for the project, submitted as a Jupyter notebooks in your Github repository.
+- The submission includes code for the project, submitted as a Jupyter notebooks, organized by each step in the project in your Github repository.

 - The submission includes a 11 page slide deck presentation submitted as pdf document.
-This presentation combines thorough descriptions and well planned out data visualizations to provide a solid overview of the modeling outcomes and potential considerations by users.
+This presentation combines thorough descriptions and well planned out data visualizations to provide a solid overview of the statistical findings and modeling outcomes.

 - The submission includes a 9-page report submitted as a pdf on the Github repo and is based on all previous project submissions.
 You created a report that is very well constructed and that most readers can follow regardless of their technical abilities.
 Nice work on this.